-- During FY2023, the non-executive independent Directors, led by the independent Chairman, met regularly without the presence of Management. - None of the Directors or Vice President (Accounts and Finance) have had an employment relationship with the current external auditor in the past 2 years.
+- During FY2024, the non-executive Directors met regularly without the presence of Management. - None of the Directors or Vice President (Accounts and Finance) have had an employment relationship with the current external auditor in the past 2 years. - The Company discloses measurable objectives for implementing its Board Diversity Policy.

-Under Provision 2.1 of the 2018 Code, an "independent" director is one who is independent in conduct, character and judgement, and has no relationship with the company, its related corporations15, its substantial shareholders16 or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement in the best interests of the company.17
+Under Provision 2.1 of the 2018 Code, an "independent" director is one who is independent in conduct, character and judgement, and has no relationship with the company, its related corporations, 15 its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent business judgement in the best interests of the company.
+17

 Rule 210(5)(d) of the Listing Manual of the SGX-ST also sets out circumstances under which a director will not be independent.
-A director will not be considered independent if he/she is employed or has been employed by the Company or any of its related corporations in the current or any of the past three financial years, or if he/she has an immediate family member who is employed or has been employed by the Company or any of its related corporations in the current or any of the past three financial years and whose remuneration is or was determined by the Remuneration Committee.
-With effect from 11 January 2023, Rule 210(5)(d)(iv) of the Listing Manual of the SGX-ST further provides that a director will not be independent if he has been a director of the Company for an aggregate period of more than nine years (whether before or after listing) although such director may continue to be considered independent until the conclusion of the next annual general meeting of the Company.
+A director will not be considered independent if he/she is employed or has been employed by the Company or any of its related corporations in the current or any of the past three financial years, or if he/she has an immediate family member who is employed or has been employed by the Company or any of its related corporations in the current or any of the past three financial years, and whose remuneration is or was determined by the Remuneration Committee.
+Rule 210(5)(d)(iv) of the Listing Manual of the SGX-ST further provides that a director will not be independent if he has been a director of the Company for an aggregate period of more than nine years (whether before or after listing), although such director may continue to be considered independent until the conclusion of the next annual general meeting of the Company.